malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcers/:id`

-Retrieves the Defender with the given ID.
+Retrieves the enforcer with the given ID.

 ##### `PUT /enforcers/:id`

-Updates the Defender with the given ID.
+Updates the enforcer with the given ID.

 ##### `GET /auditprofilemappingpolicies/:id/enforcers`

-Returns the list of Defenders that are affected by this mapping.
+Returns the list of enforcers that are affected by this mapping.

 ##### `GET /enforcerprofilemappingpolicies/:id/enforcers`

-Returns the list of Defenders affected by a Defender profile mapping.
+Returns the list of enforcers affected by an enforcer profile mapping.

 ##### `GET /hostservicemappingpolicies/:id/enforcers`

-Returns the list of Defenders that are affected by this mapping.
+Returns the list of enforcers that are affected by this mapping.

 ##### `GET /enforcers/:id/auditprofiles`

-Returns a list of the audit profiles that must be applied to this Defender.
+Returns a list of the audit profiles that must be applied to this enforcer.

 ##### `GET /enforcers/:id/debugbundles`